opengisci/dsad/_posts/2025-01-07-git-markdown.md

 - *Save* all documents using the `Jan06` naming convention, *commit* changes, and *push* to GitHub
 - *Link* to the knitted html from your `README.md` file by writing the html file name into the parenthesis at the end of `- [Monday]()`

+### Make a notebook for the second lecture

 Now, make a notebook for your second lecture!
+In case some topics or analyses span two lectures, you may move them into the same notebook, e.g. the diamonds analysis from Wednesday morning could be appeneded to the Tuesday notebook.
 In future lectures, you *may* start with an RMarkdown file saved to your `wt25` repository, rather than an R script.

+- Create a data folder and copy the `profiles.csv` file into it, but ***do not track or commit this file***.
+It is too large (`>100mb`) to store on GitHub.
+- In fact, open the `.gitignore` file and add a line for `profiles.csv` to tell Git not to track this file.
+- Install the `here` package and use `here("data", "profiles.csv")` to load the file.
+- You will need to seperately copy the file to the lab computer for your code to work there.

 ### Sign Out